byfernandatoledo/Multiplex_Air_Network/README.md

 # COVID-19 impact in the Brazilian Multiplex Air Transportation Network

-This repository contains the experimental data from the paper published in IEEE Latin America Transactions by Fernanda Toledo and Nelson Ebecken, from the Federal University of Rio de Janeiro, Rio de Janeiro, Brazil.
+This repository contains the experimental data from the paper published in IEEE Latin America Transactions by Fernanda Toledo and Nelson Ebecken, from the Federal University of Rio de Janeiro, Civil Engineering Department, Rio de Janeiro, Brazil.

 ## Running the experiment

-### Dataset for this paper is available in the dataset folder.
+### Dataset for this paper is available in the dataset folder

-- Subfolder [Cias2019](https://github.com/byfernandatoledo/Multiplex_Air_Network/tree/main/dataset/Cias2019) contains the edges information for each layer (airline), configuration of layers and layout providing the node label (airport IATA code) for the year 2019.
+- Subfolder [Cias2019](https://github.com/byfernandatoledo/Multiplex_Air_Network/tree/main/dataset/Cias2019) contains the edges information for each layer (corresponding each airline), configuration of layers and layout information providing the node label (airport ICAO code) for the year 2019.
 - Subfolder [Cias2020](https://github.com/byfernandatoledo/Multiplex_Air_Network/tree/main/dataset/Cias2020) contains the same data as above for the year 2020.

 ### MuxViz Setup